-This is the upper section of what could be done as one awesome hike to the lower trailhead now that the NYSDEC has updated the trail system (2016) in this area.
-It is some of the best trail work in New York if not the whole universe – haha.
+This is the upper section of the Kaaterskill Falls trail in what could be done as one awesome hike to the lower trailhead now that the NYSDEC has updated the trail system (2016) in this area.
+It is some of the best trail work in New York, if not the whole universe – haha.

-However, for the purposes of this description, I will only review the trail from the upper parking area to the overlook platform.
+However, I will only review the trail from the upper parking area to the Kaaterskill Falls overlook platform for this description.
 It may be the hike with the highest return on investment in NY.
 The trailhead is at the end of Laurel House Road.

 First things first.
-It’s fairly simple, stay on the marked, well graded and gravel path.
+It’s fairly simple, stay on the marked, well-graded gravel path.

-You’ll see herd paths and cross paths, ignore them.
-Also, don’t be a victim and climb the over the rails or take a side path to “get a better” whatever from the top of the falls.
+You’ll see herd paths and cross paths; ignore them.
+Also, don’t be a victim and climb over the rails or take a side path to “get a better” whatever from the top of the falls.
 It could be the LAST thing you do.

-In any case, the view from the observation deck is all you need, it’s wonderful.
+In any case, the view from the Kaaterskill Falls observation deck is all you need; it’s wonderful.
 If you want more, walk the rest of the way down on the marked trail to the lower trail section on the steep stone steps pictured below.

 To the upper falls from Laurel-House Road